 04Electric Travel Mug

 It's no secret that cops love their coffee.
-In fact, that popular police stereotypes about cops and doughnut shops was never about the doughnuts.
+In fact, that popular police stereotype about cops and doughnut shops was never about the doughnuts.
 It was about where to get a good cup of coffee.

 Sometimes an officer's duties take her away from her beloved cup o' joe prematurely, leaving it to get cold.
 A good electric travel mug can fix that for your favorite cop by keeping her java nice and hot throughout her shift.
 It will be ready for her to take a satisfying sip whenever she needs it.